eh3rrera/ocpj8-notes/06-Exceptions-and-Assertions/2-Use-catch-multi-catch-and-finally-clauses.md

 ````

 ###Finally
-A finally block is always executed whether exception is handled or not.
+A finally block is always executed whether an exception is handled or not.
 It's an optional block, and if there's one, it goes after a try or catch block.
 This means the following blocks are both valid:
 ````java
 try {
   // code that might throw an exception